gflewis/sndml3/docs/index.md

 refer to [Job Action Types](#job-action-types) below.

 Your newly created **Job Run** record has a status of **Ready**.
-It is waiting to be executed by the Java agent.
+It is waiting to be executed by the Java Agent.

 ## Run an SNDML Scan